River Bend Nuclear Generating Station

 River Bend Nuclear Generating Station is a nuclear power station on a 3300 acre site near St. Francisville, Louisiana in West Feliciana Parish, approximately 30 mi north of Baton Rouge.
 The station has one sixth generation General Electric boiling water reactor that has a nominal gross electric output of about 1010 MWe.
 Commercial operation began on June 16, 1986.
 In 2003, owners applied and were approved for a power upgrade of approximately 52 megawatts in 2003.
 The nameplate capacity is 974 MW.

 River Bend is operated by Entergy, which owns 100% of the station through its subsidiary, Entergy Gulf States Louisiana.
 The plant's operating license will expire in 2045.

-The Site Vice President is Kent Scott, the General Manager of Plant Operations is Bonnie Bryant, and the Senior Operations Manager is Danny James.
+The Site Vice President is Phil Hansett, the General Manager of Plant Operations is Bruce Chenard, and the Senior Operations Manager is Danny James.
 The station employs 870 full time employees.

 Units 2 and 3

 The River Bend site was originally designed to have two identical units.
 Construction on Unit 1 began in 1973, but Unit 2 barely broke ground, with only the containment base mat and some underground piping installed.
 In 1984, plans to construct Unit 2 were officially abandoned.

 On September 25, 2008, Entergy filed a Combined Construction and Operating License (COL) application with the Nuclear Regulatory Commission (NRC) for Unit 3, a new nuclear reactor at River Bend.
 The 1550 MWe Economic Simplified Boiling Water Reactor (ESBWR) was the selected design.
 The reactor's cost was estimated at $6.2 billion.

 On January 9, 2009, Entergy indefinitely postponed work towards the license and construction of Unit 3.